FOCUS AREA

 In 2006, the City of Tacoma cleaned up the Thea Foss Waterway by removing or capping contaminated sediments.

-Priority Actions for Equity and Human Wellbeing
+Priority Actions for Stormwater and Water Quality

 The PWR LIO supports water quality projects identified by Pierce County, cities in the watershed, and local experts on stormwater and water quality management.
 Some projects of special interest are listed below.